State-of-the-Art Technologies

 At FreeVis, we use only state-of-the-art diagnostic and laser equipment.

-The excimer laser has been used for laser vision correction since 1987.
-It produces a beam of ultraviolet laser light whose energy is immediately absorbed when it encounters the water-containing tissue of the cornea.
+In general, excimer lasers have been used for laser vision correction since 1987.
+The laser produces a beam of ultraviolet laser light whose energy is immediately absorbed when it encounters the water-containing tissue of the cornea.
 The excimer laser literally vaporizes the corneal surface without causing any surrounding thermal injury.
 Thus, the excimer laser can precisely sculpt the corneal surface and change its contour (= photoablation).

 (1) Corneal Wavefront Analysis